redhotpenguin/Terms-Of-Service/README.md

 # Terms-Of-Service
-Collection of terms of services from companies
+Collection of terms of services from companies, updated when new ones are released.